globulus/simi/README.md

 Files located in [stdlib/sql](stdlib/sql/) serve as an interface for connecting to relational databases.
 Currently, [MariaDB](https://mariadb.com/) is used to illustrate how to natively connect to a DB and map its result into Šimi Db and ResultSet classes.

 The [Orm](stdlib/sql/Orm.simi) exposes Object-Relational Mapping that can be used to easily map Šimi objects into DB table rows.
 To start, annotate a class with **Orm.Table**.
 Then, use **Orm.Column** annotation on its fields to declare the table colums.
 Names, nullability and data types can be inferred, or stated explicitly. **Orm.PrimaryKey** annotation is used in addition to Orm.Column to denote the primary key column.
 To boot your Orm instance, invoke the *createTable* method with all the table classes you wish to support, and it will sert everything up for you.
-From there on, you can perform selection, insert, update and delete by using fluent syntax that works with the annotated classes instead of plain objects.
+From there on, you can perform selection, insertion, update and deletion by using fluent syntax that works with the annotated classes instead of plain objects.

 Check out ŠimiSync's [DbHelper](https://github.com/globulus/simi-sync/blob/master/web/src/main/resources/static/db/DbHelper.simi) and [BeerController](https://github.com/globulus/simi-sync/blob/master/web/src/main/resources/static/controllers/BeerController.simi) classes to see the Orm action on a Šimi backend!